Your Bike Seat Shouldn't Be a Pain in the... Well, You Know

 Ready to find your perfect match?
 Ditch the guesswork and follow these steps:

 1. Get Measured: Visit a quality bike shop and use their saddle fit system to find your sit bone width.
-This number is your starting point.
+That number is your starting point.

 2. Test Ride: Many brands offer generous trial periods.
 Take advantage of them.
 A saddle can feel great in the shop and awful after 20 miles.

-3. Prioritize Shape Over Softness: A super-plush saddle can often create more friction and pressure points.
-Focus on the shape and its support structure first.
+3. Prioritize Shape Over Softness: A super-plush saddle can create more friction and pressure points.
+Focus on the shape and support structure first.

 4. Listen to Your Body: Numbness is a warning sign.
 It is never normal.
 If you feel it, stop and reassess your setup.